9 Signs You Are in Ketosis (Without Testing Blood or Urine)

-Are you stuck with wanting to know whether you're in ketosis or not, but not wanting the hassle or expense of actually having to measure your ketone levels?
-I'm going to show you nine different ways your body tells you that you're in ketosis.
+Are you stuck with wanting to know whether you’re in ketosis or not, but not wanting the hassle or expense of actually having to measure your ketone levels?
+I’m going to show you nine Signs You Are in Ketosis!

 Measuring your blood ketone levels is definitely the most accurate way of knowing whether you’re in ketosis or not.
 But the strips can get pretty expensive and who wants to prick their finger several times a day?
 Measuring urine ketones with a dipstick is a much cheaper alternative, but the results can sometimes be a little bit inaccurate and difficult to interpret.